microsoft/WebTemplateStudio/docs/generated-apps/web/deployment.md

 One way to deploy is using *Azure App Service*.
 This service will allow you to deploy and scale web, mobile and API apps.

-## Web Template Studio: Deploy App command
+## Web Template Studio: Deploy Web App command

 **Note**: Make sure that the [Web Template Studio](https://marketplace.visualstudio.com/items?itemName=WASTeamAccount.WebTemplateStudio-dev-nightly) and [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) extensions are installed in Visual Studio Code.